-The Chairman of the Trustees receives the sum of \$4,000 per year as compensation for his services, and each of the other two Trustees receives the sum of \$2,000 per year for their services.
+(1) As Chairman, Mr. Meyer receives \$4,000 annually for his services as Chairman of the Trustees.
+Each of the other Trustees receives \$2,000 annually for his services as such.

 Employment Agreements

 The Trust is not a party to any employment agreements with any of its Named Executive Officers.
 There is no compensation plan or arrangement with respect to any individual named in the Summary Compensation Table that results, or will result, from the resignation, retirement or any other termination of such individual's employment or from a change in control of Texas Pacific or from a change in the individual's responsibilities following a change in control of Texas Pacific.